shionhonda/hippocampus-garden/content/blog/stats_correlation_bias/index.md

 One can observe the following:

-- The "biased estimator" is indeed asymtotically unbiased, but the bias remains non-subtle even when $n\sim 50$.
+- The "biased estimator" is indeed asymptotically unbiased, but the bias remains non-subtle even when $n\sim 50$.
 - It looks like neither the "unbiased" estimator nor the "adjusted" estimator is completely unbiased.
 Still, they are significantly more accurate than the biased estimator.
 - The bias depends on $\rho$ as well as $n$.
 It seems that the smaller $|\rho|$ is, the larger the relative  bias is.
 - When $\rho=1$ (perfect correlation), $r=r_{mvu}=r_{adj}=\rho=1$.
 - When $\rho=0$ (zero correlation), $r\simeq r_{mvu} \simeq r_{adj}$.

-To better picture how the bias changes according to $\rho$, let's think about absolute bias $\rho - r$.
+To better picture how the bias changes according to $\rho$, let's think about absolute bias $\rho - r$ for the case where $n=10$.
 This is untractable due to the hypergeometric term, so I consider the approximated version:

 $$
 r_{adj} - r = \frac{1}{2(n-3)}r(1-r^2)
 $$

-The absolute bias reaches it maximum when $r=1/\sqrt{3}$ (i.e. $\rho \simeq 0.6$) because:
+The absolute bias reaches its maximum when $r=1/\sqrt{3}$ (i.e. $\rho \simeq 0.6$) because:

 $$
 \begin{aligned}